lahmatiy/component-inspector/README.md

 ![Component inspector with instrumenting](http://o52.imgup.net/ScreenShot199c.png)

 Interface to get meta-data should be called `$devinfo` with at least single method `get()`.
-Inspector expects `get` method returns object or falsy value if no data.
+Inspector expects `get` method returns an object or falsy value if no data.

 ```js
 window.$devinfo = {